 In choosing your path in life, you might consider the words of Robert Frost, in his poem “The Road Not Taken”: “I took the one less traveled by, / And that has made all the difference.”

-The slash sometimes serves as shorthand for per, as in:
+The slash sometimes serves as shorthand for per.

 An $800/week salary.